Kingdom Perspective Encyclopedia

 Main Conclusion

-Rest is not rightly understood until it is placed within the biblical order of God, creation, fall, redemption, judgment, and consummation.
-The Kingdom Perspective refuses to let the self, the culture, or the wound become the final court of appeal.
+Rest is not rightly understood until it is placed before God, under Scripture, and inside the biblical storyline of creation, fall, redemption, and consummation.
+The Kingdom Perspective refuses to let the self, the wound, the culture, or the marketplace become the final interpreter.

 Exegetical Foundation